-When I’m not training clients, working out, or working on this website, you can find me on the Esplanade, teaching myself how to longboard or learning new skills on aerial ropes.
+When I’m not training clients, working out, or working on this website, you can find me trying out new exercises in the gym, teaching myself how to longboard or learning new skills on aerial ropes.
 I also crave creativity, and I love to paint my nails in crazy designs and dream up new business ideas (social fitness outings, comfortable business shoes, anyone?).

 “Before the beginning of great brilliance, there must be chaos.
 Before a brilliant person begins something great, they must look foolish in the crowd.” – I Ching